vogler75/automation-gateway/README.md

 # Frankenstein Automation Gateway

-Connect one or more OPC UA servers to the gateway and access the data from the OPC UA servers with a GraphQL or a MQTT client.
+Connect one or more OPC UA servers to the gateway and access the data from the OPC UA servers with a GraphQL or a MQTT client and store it in a range of databases and platforms like InfluxDB, IoTDB, Kafka and more.

+The Gateway passes values through, it does not store data internally.
+The MQTT Broker is not a fully MQTT Broker!
+It does not keep values in memory.
+If you subscribe to a virtual MQTT-Topic, which must follow certain rules, then it will connect to the tags in OPC UA or PLC4X and will pass the values to the client.
+If multiple clients subscribe to the same virtual topic, then only one subscription to the device is made and the Gateway will distribute the values to all the clients.

+The Gateway offers functionality to log value changes from OPC UA and PLC4X in a range of databases and platforms, including InfluxDB, IoTDB, Kafka, among others.
+This adaptability allows for seamless integration with diverse data storage and processing systems.
+The benefits of this feature are numerous.
+By logging value changes in different databases, the Gateway provides a solution for data management and analysis.
+This capability enables organizations to better monitor and track their assets, making well-informed decisions and optimizing operational efficiency.
+Furthermore, using platforms like Kafka allows for real-time data streaming, which enhances the responsiveness of the system to rapidly evolving situations.

 Docker images can be found on [Docker Hub](https://hub.docker.com/r/rocworks/automation-gateway).

 News and Blog posts can be found [here](https://www.rocworks.at/wordpress/?cat=39).

-You can sponsor this project [here](https://paypal.me/av75).

 ![Gateway](doc/Automation-Gateway.png)